JohnnyNiu/Java-fun/README.md

-# Java-sparks
+# Teeny-Weeny
-Fun little programmes, I will start to finish this item list
+Fun Tiny programmes, I will start to finish this item list

 Numbers